stacksjs/stacks/database/README.md

-# The App Folder
+# The Database Folder

-The Stacks App directory is where you would store
+The database directory is where you would store your custom migrations and seeds.

+> [!TIP]
+> You may not need the database folder at all.
+Defining your models may be enough for your use case.
+Read more.

 ## 🚜 Contributing